 As all calamari lovers know, the quest for the perfect calamari can be elusive.
 Experiences can range from pure squiddy nirvana to one that equates to chewing on rubber bands.
 More often than not, I find most calamari dishes I’ve eaten to be just "meh".
 But, there is one place I’ve eaten where I dream about the calamari.
 It’s a place against which I now measure all calamari dishes – the calamari gold standard.

 Of course, the highlight for us was the calamari starter.
 The waiter said that it would be grilled with a Cajun type of spice, but that the exact spices were “a secret”.
 Yes, please!
-It didn't disappoint!
+It did not disappoint!
 It melted in our mouths.
-The spices were unbelievable – perfectly seasoned, but not so much that it overwhelmed the delicate little tubes.
+The spices were unbelievable – perfectly seasoned but not so much that it overwhelmed the delicate little tubes.
 We devoured it and wondered if we could cancel our entrees and just order more calamari!

 Now, whenever we eat calamari, we rate it on a scale of one to Codfather.
 While we’ve had calamari that has come close, we’ve haven’t eaten anything to date that equals it.
 So, was the dish really as good as I remember or was it just a bit of nostalgia like reminiscing about your first boyfriend?
 Well, I guess I’ll have to go back to Cape Town to find out!